 (Note: If you hand out a low tip to a low-performing staff member, assume that he or she will find out how their tip compares to the others you dole out.
 Especially in smaller buildings, staff gossip about who gives what.)

-Example: An Upper East Side co-op owner in a 20-employee building plans to cut his super's tip in half (to $50) because the super hasn't been responsive to complaints about inconsistent hot water.
+Example: An Upper East Side co-op owner in a building with 20-employees plans to cut his super's tip in half (to $50) because the super hasn't been responsive to complaints about inconsistent hot water.

 He is not worried about the consequences for two reasons: "To be honest, our super is old and on the way out soon."
 Also, he says, "The porters in the back and the handymen get everything done.
 I go to them primarily."

 He plans to bump up tips to employees lower on the totem pole this year, to about $50 each.
 But the elevator man will get the most, $100, because the man sees him the most, and because the elevator operator is a fellow Red Sox fan.

 Who: Newer, younger residents who don’t have a clue, and much older residents whose tips haven’t gone up much since the Nixon era.